realmacsoftware/RMUploadKit-SDK/Building an Upload Plugin.md

 So any time a change is made to the privacy, collection or category the framework will observe it and the preset is saved to disk.

+To tell the framework what file types you support you must override `-acceptedTypes` and append to the set of accepted UTIs:

+	- (NSSet *)acceptedTypes
+	{
+		NSMutableSet *acceptedTypes = [[super acceptedTypes] mutableCopy];
+		[acceptedTypes addObject:(id)kUTTypeJPEG];
+		[acceptedTypes addObject:(id)kUTTypeGIF];
+		[acceptedTypes addObject:(id)kUTTypePNG];
+		return acceptedTypes;
+	}

+You can see that Ember supports JPEG, GIF and PNG.
+Use the constants in `<LaunchServices/UTType.h>` for common types, or any of your own custom UTIs.

+Finally, a preset must declare the top-most URL of the service it uploads to.
+This can different per-preset by overriding `-serviceURL`, or the same across all instances of your preset by overriding `+serviceURL`.

+`RMUploadPreset` has a default implementation of `+serviceURL` which constructs the result from your `Info.plist`.
+If you use the default implementation you must include values in your Info.plist for the `RMUploadPluginServiceHost` and `RMUploadPluginServiceUseSSL` keys.

 ##Using Credentials

 As we have chosen to keep login details separate to the preset we will need a credentials object and, just like presets, these are really just model objects (containers of data).